z3ch5/nordvpn-polybar/README.md

 # nordvpn-polybar
-This is just polybar module to make you feel cool connecting nordvpn, using openpyn (python script helper)<br />
+This is just polybar module to make you feel cool connecting Nordvpn (VPN provider), using openpyn (python script helper)<br />
 I used a lot of menus in the module, so that people can have a lot of configurations.

 # Features